spinler/phosphor-state-manager/redundant-bmc/README.md

 When the call is made to start the failover on the passive BMC, it will reject the request if any of the following are true.

+1. A failover is imminent or already in progress.
 1. Redundancy isn't enabled.
 1. FailoversAllowed is false.
 Exceptions are:
    - The `force` option was passed into the `StartFailover` method.